zenml-io/zenml-projects/customer-churn/README.md

 python run_kubeflow_pipeline.py
 ```

-5. Check the Kubeflow UI to see if the model is deployed and running! 🚀
+5. Configure Port Forwarding and Check the Kubeflow UI to see if the model is deployed and running! 🚀

 ```bash
 kubectl --namespace kubeflow port-forward svc/ml-pipeline-ui 8080:80
 ```

+Now, you can go to the localhost:8080 to see the UI.

 We can fetch the model from the kubeflow pipeline and use it in our Inference pipeline.
 Following diagram shows the flow of the whole pipeline:
 ![cloudkubeflowstack](_assets/wholekubeflowstack.gif)